As it was at the overture and shall be at the exit music, bliss without end. Amen.

 The finale brought the sold out house at Carnegie Hall to its feet almost instantly, in a warm ovation.
 That ovation increased as Mr. Raitt returned to the stage where he proceeded to embrace Jackman, in a spontaneous display of mutual admiration.
 Though Mr. Raitt didn’t sing a note that evening, just his mere presence made the evening that more perfect.
 I don’t know for certain but I believe it was one of his last public appearances in NY.

 My friends and I hoped that there would be a recording of the evening, and were so generous in starting applause that we wondered if we’d be able to hear ourselves if there was one.
 But unfortunately, the powers that be hadn’t the foresight to consider such an enterprise.
-Three years later when the powers-that-be put together the South Pacific concert, they made it available on CD and DVD and even aired the presentation on PBS.
+Three years later when they presented South Pacific in concert, they made it available on CD and DVD and even aired the presentation on PBS.
 I’d like to think this was in part to missing the boat the first time around.
 For as much fun as that South Pacific concert was – it wasn’t nearly as special nor as memorable as Carousel.

 Numerous albums of Carousel have been made throughout the years, but there is no complete recording of the score, in its original orchestration and with all of Trude Rittman’s brilliant dance arrangements intact.
 Even when we performed the show, the musical directors made some splices and edits within the dance music of the score: which includes a rarely performed “Hornpipe” for the sailors in the first act, as well as the famed twelve minute ballet in the second.
 There have been recordings of South Pacific, The King and I and even the recent studio recording of Allegro which give us the score in its entirety.
 I would like to think that Rodgers and Hammerstein’s greatest score might be given its due sooner rather than later.